MyCyberCodeSpace/task_list_app/README.md

 This application is built for **Android** only.
 The goal of this app is to help users manage their daily tasks.
 It supports the creation of tasks with **text, photos, and videos**, and stores all data in the **cloud using Firebase**.

 # Execution
 To start the software, clone this remote repository to your local repository.
-After that, it is recommended to make sure that everything is working in your environment with the **flutter doc** command.
+After that, it is recommended to make sure that everything is working in your environment with the **flutter doctor** command.
 With your Android emulator running or a device connected to your computer/laptop via USB cable, run the **flutter run** command.

 # Useful information for understanding